EMIT-leadership-development/emit/_posts/_defaults.md

 ---
-# Standard for all posts - title and hero content
+# Standard for all posts
+# Hero defaults are set in config
 layout: post
-title:
-hero:
-heroQuote:
-hero_Quote_Cite:
-hero_image: /images/couple.webp

 # If the author is team member then select from datafile
 author: